 Complete, separate technical proposals and price proposals shall be delivered to the KYTC Office of Construction Procurement on or before the due date and time, where they will be logged in as received.
-KYTC on behalf of the Joint Board will not accept proposals delivered after the due date and time.
+KYTC will not accept proposals delivered after the due date and time.